codeigniter4/CodeIgniter4/user_guide_src/source/incoming/auto_routing_improved.rst

 Simply create sub-directories under the main **app/Controllers**, and place your controller classes within them.

-.. important:: Directory names MUST start with an uppercase letter and ONLY the first character can be uppercase.
+.. important:: Directory names MUST start with an uppercase letter and be CamelCase.

-    Since v4.5.0, if you enable the ``$translateUriToCamelCase`` option, you can use CamelCase directory names.
-See :ref:`controller-translate-uri-to-camelcase`
-    for details.

 When using this feature the first segment of your URI must specify the directory.
 For example, let's say you have a controller located here::